Even if all or part of your infrastructure is in the cloud, you need to monitor it. This article describes the what and how of cloud monitoring.

 Pretty much every business is using the cloud in some form these days.
 In fact, 93 percent of businesses say they use cloud services, and many anticipate investing in it more.

-According to new research, enterprises expect to spend about 26% more on cloud services this year, which outpaces spending increases on overall IT.
+According to research from 451 Researches, enterprises were expected to spend about 26% more on cloud services in 2018, which outpaces spending increases on overall IT.
 And it makes sense: the cloud provides unparalleled business advantages such as scalability and agility.
 But with increased cloud usage comes a greater need to monitor performance.

 That’s where cloud monitoring comes in.
 You can’t afford to have delayed web application response times, under-resourced workloads, downtime, or data breaches.
 Cloud monitoring helps you observe response times, availability, resource consumption levels, performance, as well as predict potential issues.